 With the barrel connecting to the mouthpiece and upper joint, the tenons can be put under a lot of pressure.

 To prevent the wood from bursting under this pressure and splitting apart, there are small metal strips fitted onto each end which are called the barrel rings.

-If you notice that you barrel rings are loose it can mean that the wood of the barrel is too dry and maybe brittle.
+If you notice that your barrel rings are loose, it can mean that the wood of the barrel is too dry and maybe brittle.

 You can try playing the clarinet for a while to add some moisture but if it’s still the case, it’s important to take your clarinet to a professional to be serviced or your barrel could split in two.